Gostyń: History

 Gostyń dates back to the 13th century.
 The town was founded by local nobleman Mikołaj Przedpełkowic and granted town rights in 1278 by Przemysł II.
 It was named after the nearby village of Gostyń, which since took the name of Stary Gostyń ("Old Gostyń").
-Gostyń was a private town, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+Gostyń was a private town, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province.
 It developed as a local centre of trade and crafts.
 In the 16th century Gostyń was an important regional Reformation center, and in 1565 a synod of various Protestants of Greater Poland was held there.
 The town suffered during the 17th-century Swedish invasions and an epidemic in the 18th century.
 In the 18th century one of two main routes connecting Warsaw and Dresden ran through the town and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.

 In 1793 Gostyń was annexed by Prussia during the Second Partition of Poland.
-In 1807 regained by the Poles as part of the short-lived Duchy of Warsaw, in 1815 it was re-annexed by Prussia.
+After the successful Greater Poland uprising of 1806, it was regained by the Poles and included within short-lived Duchy of Warsaw, and in 1815 it was re-annexed by Prussia.
 Gostyń was a center of Polish resistance to Germanisation policies.
 In 1835 Kasyno Gostyńskie was founded, a significant local Polish organization, which under the disguise of social activity conducted economic, educational and library activities.
 The Prussians abolished the organization in 1846 and its library's collection was moved to Poznań.
 Gostyń was the site of preparations for the Greater Poland uprising (1848), and during the uprising, it was captured by the Prussians in April 1848.
 Many inhabitants took part in the next Greater Poland uprising (1918–19), after which Gostyń joined the re-established Polish state.